 This image is from The Bell Curve (borrowed from here) reflecting the frequency of black/white IQ distribution:

 As many blacks as whites populate the sub 75 IQ space, but the population distribution being what it is, blacks are far more likely to have low IQs.

 When Charles Murray researched this for The Bell Curve:

-So at the time of Peckham’s decision, blacks didn’t have a 50% higher chance of an IQ below 75, but rather a several hundred percent higher chance, a chance that is still in the triple digits today.1 Peckham couldn’t even begin to envision such a possibility, and so no IQ testing for blacks in California.
+Blacks didn’t have a 50% higher chance of an IQ below 75 when Peckham made his ruling, but rather a several hundred percent higher chance, a chance that is still in the triple digits today.1 Peckham couldn’t even begin to envision such a possibility, and so no IQ testing for blacks in California.

 (As for the lower frequency of blacks in the “trainable” mentally retarded division, as it was called then, an interesting but rarely discussed fact: Low IQ blacks are often higher functioning that low IQ whites.
 They are less likely to be organically retarded, and more likely to be capable of independent living.
 This despite the fact that their IQ tests and academic outcomes are identical.
 Arthur Jensen discovered this phenomenon, and I highly recommend that article; it’s fascinating.
 I wonder if the difference is somehow related to crystallized vs. fluid intelligence, but haven’t read up enough on it.)

 So there it is.
 Obviously, if I missed a key case in which a major district was found to have deliberately tracked kids by race, please let me know.